IBM-Cloud/docs/services/appid/getting-started-android.md

      }
     ```
     {:pre}
-5. Find the defaultConfig section and add the following line:
+5. Find the defaultConfig section and add the following lines of code:

     ```
     gradle